invictus2010/lifestream/README.md

 *Is your transactional data in another kind of format?
 See the `create_transaction_log` function below.*

 ## Usage
-This library is inspired by [many of the charts found in this PowerPoint file](https://www.dropbox.com/s/x7b7e1kq7gk9id1/summarizing%20buyer%20behavior%20in%20excel%20clean.pptx?dl=0) created by [Prof Daniel McCarthy](https://twitter.com/d_mccar/status/1299972436117643264).

 Below are some of the methods found within this library. *Not all methods are in the readme, so open-up the lifestream.py file for some Easter eggs.*